Why do puppies need special food? That’s a good question!

 Like human babies, puppies require dietary boosts for proper growth and development.
-They can safely be given dog food at around 12 months.
-Until then, they need to get the best puppy food they can with high-quality rich nutrients.
+Until at around 12 months old, puppies need to get the best puppy food they can with high-quality rich nutrients.

-With that in mind and all the choices on the market today, it can be challenging to know which puppy food best suits your puppy.
+With that in mind and all the choices on the market today, which puppy food is the best for your pup?

 Our top picks